zircon-tech/cloud-ops-docs/docs/distribute-and-apply-patch-updates-to-infrastructu.md

 **Components We Can Patch:**

 EC2 Instances can be patched using Systems Manager Patch Manager and golden AMI replacement through AWS Systems Manager and Image Builder.
 ECS Containers can be updated through container image rebuilding and redeployment using AWS CodeBuild, ECR, and ECS.
 RDS Databases can be patched through automated maintenance windows using AWS RDS automated patching.
-Lambda Functions can be updated through runtime updates and code deployment using AWS CodeDeploy and SAM.
-EKS Clusters can be updated through cluster version updates and node group replacement using AWS EKS and kubectl.
+Lambda Functions can be updated through runtime updates and code deployment using AWS CodeDeploy.
+EKS Clusters can be updated through cluster version updates and node group replacement using AWS EKS.
 Application Load Balancers, API Gateway, and CloudFront receive automatic AWS service updates through AWS managed updates.

 #### Tools and Technologies